Obstructions to approximating tropical curves in surfaces via intersection theory

 The last two sections are devoted to applications of the general obstructions proved in Theorems \ref{thm:Adj} and \ref{obstruction: hessian}.

 In Section \ref{sec:aff}, given a non-degenerate plane $\P\subset(\CC^*)^N$, we classify all 2 or 3-valent fan tropical curves finely approximable in $\P$ (Theorem \ref{trivalent thm}).
-Here we give two simple instances of this classification. \begin{thm} Let $\P\subset(\CC^*)^N$ be a non-degenerate plane, and let $C\subset \trp(\P)$ be a reduced 2 or 3-valent fan tropical curve. \begin{enumerate} \item If $N=3$, then $C$ is finely approximable in $\P$ if and only if $C^2=0$ or $C^2=-1$; \item If $N\ge 6$ and $C$ is of degree at least 2, then $C$ is not approximable in $\P$. \end{enumerate} \end{thm} \begin{proof} Point (1) is a consequence of Theorem \ref{plane curves} and Lemma \ref{list}.
-Point (2) is contained in Theorem \ref{trivalent thm}. \end{proof} In Theorem \ref{plane curves}, the finely approximable tropical morphisms from point (1) are described.
+Here we give two simple instances of this classification. \begin{thm} Let $\P\subset(\CC^*)^N$ be a non-degenerate plane, and let $C\subset \trp(\P)$ be a reduced 2 or 3-valent fan tropical curve. \begin{enumerate} \item If $N=3$, then $C$ is finely approximable in $\P$ if and only if $C^2=0$ or $C^2=-1$; \item If $N\ge 6$ and $C$ is of degree at least 2, then $C$ is not approximable in $\P$. \end{enumerate} \end{thm}

+In Theorem \ref{plane curves}, the finely approximable tropical morphisms from point (1) are described.
 The intermediate cases $N=4$ and $5$ are described in Lemma \ref{exceptional conics}.
 The classification of degree 1 fan tropical curves is given in Lemma \ref{lines}.

 \begin{exa} A fan tropical curve from case $(1)$ of Theorem \ref{plane cycles} inside the standard tropical plane in $\RR^3$ is depicted on the left side of Figure \ref{fig:planecurves}. \end{exa}

 At this point, it is interesting to note that all fan tropical curves $C\subset\RR^3$ known to us to be finely approximable in a plane $\P\subset (\CC^*)^3$ satisfy $C^2\ge -1$ in $\trp(\P)$.
 This leads us to the following open question.